nakk0/tiktaktoe-react.js/README.md

 little project to learn how to use React.js with their own tutorial.

-won't run if you try to compile it and run with `npm install` and `npm start`, not really sure why...
+won't run if you try to compile it and run with `npm install` and `npm start`.
+Can't be bothered to fix it.

 used [this link](https://codesandbox.io/s/modest-hodgkin-t7gti6?file=/App.js) to program and test it, as it was what the tutorial made you use, and then used File > Export to zip to save a version and upload it to github.